 Definition and Examples of a Life Insurance Retirement Plan (LIRP)

-Permanent life insurance policies, such as whole life and universal life insurance, have a cash value account.
-A life insurance retirement plan uses this cash value account to hold retirement assets.
+A LIRP is a retirement strategy that uses the cash value of permanent life insurance policies, such as whole life and universal life insurance, to hold retirement assets.
 The strategy requires building up a cash value that you can draw from to supplement your retirement income.
 Eventually, you might be able to borrow from your policy or take withdrawals from the cash value to pay for things in retirement.

 Using life insurance for income might make sense for someone who already has a life insurance policy with a significant cash value and who no longer needs insurance protection (or won’t when they plan to retire).
 The strategy also might appeal to those who prefer to minimize market risk, although other alternatives may be a better fit.